Raise the Elevation: Five Leadership Characteristics I Learned from Ryan Kwon

 When Ryan entered the room, expectations rose.
 The work sharpened.
 The energy increased.
 The mission came into focus.
 He believed leaders should elevate the room, not simply exist in it.

-This principle has stayed with me: leaders don’t push people up the mountain—they climb first and call others upward.
-This is the first and most important characteristic of leadership that Ryan taught me.
+Leaders don’t push people up the mountain—they climb first and call others upward.

 2. Embody the Culture You Want to See